railcore/railcore.github.io/hardware/stepper_motors.md

 Folks have asked me why I use 225 os/in NEMA23s on my 250ZL RailCore.
 “Steve, surely it doesn’t take that much torque to toss that carriage around, right?”.
 Well, that’s correct.
 I can move it just fine with NEMA17s - up to 400mm/s, in fact.
 That said…

 Steppers are open loop.
 The controller doesn’t know where the motor *actually* is.
 It only knows where it *told* it to be.
-Now, you may have seen charts of “torque at microstepping” (https://www.machinedesign.com/archive/microstepping-myths).
+Now, you may have seen [charts](https://www.machinedesign.com/archive/microstepping-myths) of “torque at microstepping”.
 This intuitively seems to mean that if I command a 1/256th move, it only has 0.06% of the torque of the motor.
 This is a misunderstanding.
 It’s about *holding* torque.
 What it means is that it takes 0.06% of the motor’s holding torque to deflect the shaft 1/256th of 0.9º (assuming it’s a 0.9º motor, and the motors on RC2 are in fact 0.9º by design).

 Stepper motors have internal friction and cogging that can result in situations where commanding a 1/256th move results in no shaft movement at all.